MEPs set to take EU Commission to court on rule-of-law

 Hahn also said the commission is working on identifying rule-of-law breaches that could fall under the new mechanism.

-"In this light, honestly I don't see any justification for bringing court action against the commission, but of course its your decision," he told MEPs.
+"In this light, honestly I don't see any justification for bringing court action against the commission, but of course it's your decision," he told MEPs.

 EU officials have been arguing that they need to be careful when putting together the first cases, as they need to be able to defend and win them in court.